PatrickKyei/exception/_posts/2022-05-26-becoming-happier.md

 ## Be yourself - Get rid of the pressure to please others

-It will take a while to learn to do this but it will be worth it.
+Learning to achieve this will take time, but it will be well worth the effort.
 Whatever you are just be a good one.

 ## Never stop doing things that make you uncomfortable

-Your success story can start today with one simple step outside of your comfort zone.
+With one easy step outside of your comfort zone, your success story can begin right now.

-Make it a habit to be creative and daring.
+Make it a habit to be innovative and daring.